 Federal farm conservation programs have traditionally been designed to maximize utilization of various approved practices broadly and equitably among all states.
 This is done without regard for where specific environmental impacts occur.

 Pay-for-performance, now referred to as Performance Based Conservation, takes a more targeted approach to investing limited conservation program funding.
 Instead of paying for specific farm practices, such as cover crops or riparian buffers, it calculates farmer payments based on the net environmental improvements that arise from a comprehensive set of practices.

-Pay-for-Performance may be thought of as using taxpayers dollars to achieve specific environmental outcomes.
-Results of this work with partners (Winrock International, and Delta Institute) will guide future implementation of Pay-for-Performance programs in other states.
+Pay-for-performance may be thought of as using funding to achieve specific environmental outcomes.
+Results of this work with partners (Winrock International and Delta Institute) will guide future implementation of pay-for-performance programs in other states.
 This project was funded by the Great Lakes Protection Fund.